Breast Implant FAQs

-In his Central Florida plastic surgery practice, Dr. Carl Lentz and Dr. Ashley Lentz see many women for breast augmentation.
+In her Central Florida plastic surgery practice, Dr. Ashley K. Lentz sees many women for breast augmentation.
 Here are answers to some common questions they asked.

 Which breast implants should I choose?

-When patients ask about implants for breast augmentation, Central Florida plastic surgeon Dr. Carl Lentz and Dr. Ashley Lentz use their 30+ years of experience to give them guidance.
+When patients ask about implants for breast augmentation, Central Florida plastic surgeon Dr. Ashley K. Lentz uses her 18+ years of experience to give her guidance.
 Ultimately, the final decision comes down to personal preference.
-While saline-filled implants are the choice for many women, Dr. Carl Lentz and Dr. Ashley Lentz have found that the most natural results are usually attained with textured silicone gel implants.
-They will assist you to choose an implant size that will help you have the breast size and shape you desire.
-Their preference is to help you attain a body that is attractive, balanced, and natural looking.
+While saline-filled implants are the choice for many women, Dr. Ashley K. Lentz has found that the most natural results are usually attained with silicone gel implants.
+She will assist you to choose an implant size that will help you have the breast size and shape you desire.
+Her preference is to help you attain a body that is attractive, balanced, and natural looking.

 Can I have breast augmentation at the same time as another procedure?